ces234/Senior-Project/README.md

 if(topicHtml != "Tacos" and topicHtml != "Tailgating Recipes" and topicHtml != "Tamales" and topicHtml != "Tapas Recipes" and topicHtml != "Tater Tot Casserole" and topicHtml != "Tempeh Recipes" and .....)

 ^^ADD THIS IF STATEMENT AT LINE 185
-(replace with headings you haven't populated yet)
+(replace with headings you've already populated)